 Nausea and vomiting

 Anaphylaxis (this is a potentially life-threatening reaction that affects your breathing and can lead to shock)

 If you suffer from a tree nut allergy, or any type of food allergy, make sure that you check the label of any food you buy to ensure that it’s safe for you to eat.
 Prepare meals at home as much as possible, so you know what goes in your food.
 If dining out in restaurants, always ask about the ingredients to make sure you’re not putting yourself at serious risk.

 Most Nuts Are a Wonderful Food

-- Distort your omega-3 to omega-6 ratio, as they are relatively high in omega-6
+• Distort your omega-3 to omega-6 ratio, as they are relatively high in omega-6

-- Be frequently contaminated with a carcinogenic mold called aflatoxin
+• Be frequently contaminated with a carcinogenic mold called aflatoxin

-- Be one of the most pesticide-contaminated crops
+• Be one of the most pesticide-contaminated crops

 My favorite nuts are raw macadamia and pecans, as they provide the highest amount of healthy fat while being on the lower end in terms of carbs and protein.
-Most nuts' nutritional makeup closely resemble what I consider to be an ideal ratio of the basic building blocks—fat making up the greatest amount of your daily calories, followed by a moderate amount of high-quality protein and a low amount of non-vegetable carbs.
+Most nuts' nutritional makeup closely resembles what I consider to be an ideal ratio of the basic building blocks: fat making up the greatest amount of your daily calories, followed by a moderate amount of high-quality protein and a low amount of non-vegetable carbs.

 And this is precisely why they're recommended as one of the best sources of healthy fats in my nutrition plan.
 The main fatty acid in macadamia nuts is the monounsaturated fat oleic acid (about 60 percent).
 This is about the level found in olives, which are well known for their health benefits.
 I have been consuming macadamia nuts and pecans almost daily since I started lowering my overall protein intake about a year ago.

 |Tree Nut||Fat (grams per ounce)||Protein (grams per ounce)||Carbohydrates (grams per ounce)|